kerathy/exadata-part1/README.md

 If the code in my github repository is used for commercial purposes, I reserve the right to pursue the financial loss caused by that.

 Do not pretend to be me to get any job opportunities, no matter who you are, I will hold you accountable for the loss(including but not limited to reputational damage, financial loss) caused by your impersonation.
-I am unemployed now.
+I am single.

+I am unemployed now(since the end of March).
 I worked for Exa Data from May 2021 to mid Oct 2021.